samuellihn/obsidian-freeview/public/World War II.md

 Put Americans back to work
-**Helps us get out of the Great Depression** Industrual and defense industries now had jobs Military spending revived teh economy
+**Helps us get out of the Great Depression** Industrual and defense industries now had jobs Military spending revived the economy

 US played a major role in winning the war
 Equipped and provisioned allies from industrial output